 A pistoning action was used to deactivate trigger points until the muscle relaxed and then the needle was removed.

-Posture awareness reinforced by application of kinesiology tape
+- Posture awareness reinforced by the application of kinesiology tape

 Bradnam (2003) suggests that when needles are stimulated and left in for 30-40 minutes, supraspinal levels of the CNS are affected.